technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 25 - Using Omnichannel historical analytics dashboard and Customer Service historical dashboard.md

 ![A screenshot of a computer Description automatically generated](./media/media24/image6.png)

-**Queue** - The Queue dashboard gives you a broad overview of the customer service experience in your organization by providing insights into how specific queues are operating.
+-    **Queue** - The Queue dashboard gives you a broad overview of the customer service experience in your organization by providing insights into how specific queues are operating.

 ![A screenshot of a computer Description automatically generated](./media/media24/image7.png)

-**Agent** - The Agent dashboard shows charts and KPIs that you can use to guide agents and understand overall agent performance.
+-    **Agent** - The Agent dashboard shows charts and KPIs that you can use to guide agents and understand overall agent performance.

 ![A screenshot of a computer Description automatically generated](./media/media24/image8.png)

-**Bot** - The bot dashboard shows key performance indicators (KPIs) and charts for chat and IVR bots.
+-    **Bot** - The bot dashboard shows key performance indicators (KPIs) and charts for chat and IVR bots.
 You can use the dashboard to understand how bots are performing in a support organization.

 ![A screenshot of a computer Description automatically generated](./media/media24/image9.png)

-**Topics** - The Topics dashboard shows a detailed breakdown of conversations and their assigned topics.
+-    **Topics** - The Topics dashboard shows a detailed breakdown of conversations and their assigned topics.

 ![A screenshot of a computer Description automatically generated](./media/media24/image10.png)

 ## Task 2 - Customer Service historical analytics - Insights Dashboard

-Select the three horizontal lines and select **Customer Service historical analytics – insights**
+1. Select the three horizontal lines and select **Customer Service historical analytics – insights**

 ![](./media/media24/image11.png)

-The dashboard is displayed
+2. The dashboard is displayed.
+You have tabs for each category – Summary, Agent and Topics.
+You can click on each tab to explore each category.

 ![A screenshot of a computer Description automatically generated](./media/media24/image12.png)

-### Key Insights discovered

-The Key Insights discovered section has two areas:

-- **KPI insights**: Important subjects that impact performance, such as CSAT pertaining to priority, volume pertaining to channel, and open cases pertaining to queues.

-- **Topics to watch**: Topics that rank high across the three key areas to make it easier for customer service managers to discover top issues.
+-    **Summary dashboard** - The summary dashboard includes various charts with graphical views of key performance indicators (KPIs) in Customer Service.

+    ![A screenshot of a computer Description automatically generated](./media/media24/image13.png)

+-    **Agent dashboard** - The Agent dashboard shows charts and KPIs that you can use to guide agents and understand overall agent performance.

+    ![A screenshot of a computer Description automatically generated](./media/media24/image13.png)

+-    **Topics dashboard** - The Topics dashboard shows a detailed breakdown of cases and their assigned topics.

     ![A screenshot of a computer Description automatically generated](./media/media24/image13.png)